lethain/staff-eng/src/markdown/guides/systems-thinking.md

 1.  **Time to restore service** is time spent recovering from defects.

-The book uses surveys from tens of thousands of organizations to assess their overall producitivty and show how it correlates to their performance on those four dimensions.
+The book uses surveys from tens of thousands of organizations to assess their overall producitivity and show how it correlates to their performance on those four dimensions.

 ![System diagram for developer productivity.](/static/systems/dev-velocity-sys.png)